Rhamnus purshiana. Family: Rhamnaceae

 The bark contains anthraquinone glycosides.
 This acts as a cathartic or laxative.

-Cascara has laxative effects and may help relieve constipation.
-However, in 2002,
+Cascara may help relieve constipation.
+But in 2002, the FDA marked laxatives that

-sagrada as category II agents.
-This means they are not generally recognized as safe
+contain cascara sagrada as category II agents.
+This means they are not generally recognized

-and effective for over-the-counter use.
-Manufacturers had not done the needed studies
+as safe and effective for over-the-counter use.
+Manufacturers had not done the studies

 to show the safety of cascara sagrada.